The Mummy, or Ramses the Damned: Major themes

 As with many Rice novels, sexuality tends to be fluid.
 Both Elliott and Lawrence are described as bisexual—when younger, they were lovers, but both eventually married and had children.
 In the past, Henry had an affair with Elliott as well, but his only reason may have been a failed blackmail attempt, as at the time of the novel, Henry has at least two mistresses.

-As always, Rice employs considerable irony.
-For example, after his death, Henry's corpse ends up in a "mummy factory" (during the Egyptian craze of the early 1900s, natives often took modern corpses and made them into mummies for sale to gullible tourists).
-Elliott, his nemesis, gets the last laugh when a merchant tries to sell him Henry's mummy.
+As in much of her work, Rice makes notable use of irony.
+For instance, following Henry’s death, his body is taken to a “mummy factory” — during the Egyptian craze of the early 1900s, it was common for locals to prepare modern corpses as mummies to sell to unsuspecting tourists.
+In a final twist, Elliott, his long-standing rival, has the last laugh when a merchant attempts to sell him Henry’s mummy.

 Allusions and references to other works

-Rice credited the authors of several turn-of-the-century mummy stories with her inspiration, including Arthur Conan Doyle ("Lot No. 249" and "The Ring of Thoth"), H. Rider Haggard (She), and "All who have brought 'the mummy' to life in stories, novels and film."
-England during the late-nineteenth and early-twentieth centuries fell under a fad for Ancient Egypt, a phenomenon also known as Egyptomania which produced many works of fiction which Rice could draw from.
+Rice credited the authors of several turn of the century mummy stories with her inspiration, including Arthur Conan Doyle ("Lot No. 249" and "The Ring of Thoth"), H. Rider Haggard (She), and "All who have brought 'the mummy' to life in stories, novels and film."
+England during the late-nineteenth and early-twentieth centuries fell under a fad for Ancient Egypt, a phenomenon also known as Egyptomania which produced many works of fiction from which Rice could draw.
 It has been argued that William Shakespeare's Antony and Cleopatra, as well as other popular culture representations of Cleopatra, have a discernible influence on Rice's novel.